teledyne-e2v/gst-multifocus/README.md

 # Plugin parameters (gst-inspect-1.0 multifocus)

--  name                : The name of the object
+-  name                : "The name of the object
                         flags: readable, writable
                         String.
-Default: "multifocus0"
+Default: "multifocus0""

   parent              : The parent of the object
                         flags: readable, writable